 The following references are for your benefit.
 We only give recommendations to the books that we have personally read and the sources we have used.
 In some situations we may not agree with everything written in a book, such as disagreement with a shooting grip.
 We have included some descriptions which sort through some of these preferences.
 This list is not inclusive and will be updated periodically.
 Please send us an email if you have others that you recommend and we will be glad to review them.

 BASIC SHOOTING INSTRUCTION:

-- NRA Guide to the Basics of Pistol Shooting.
-2nd Edition.
-2009.
+- NRA Guide to the Basics of Pistol Shooting.4th Edition.
+2019.
 A Publication of the National Rifle Association of America.
-Description: You get this book for free when you take our NRA First Steps Pistol or Basic Pistol course.
-One of the best places to start for youth and first-timers for pistol shooting.
+Description: One of the best places to start for youth and first-timers for pistol shooting.